Academics and Living-Learning Communities

 Do you have a passion for video games and want to meet others interested in the world of eSports?
 The eSports Community connects you with friends who share a passion for gaming and virtual reality.
 Build your skills in an eSports Lounge as you participate in various tournaments and competitions within your residence community.

 Offered in Essex Hall

 Do you have the next big pitch, app development idea, social project or business plan to change the world?
 Students living in the Entrepreneurial Community will have the opportunity to network with faculty, campus partners and local entrepreneurs to learn more about taking their creative vision, making a pitch and turning their idea into a reality.

 Offered in Delaware Hall

-The commitment of all residents to maintain an alcohol-free environment forms the basis of this respectful and encouraging community.
-Floors that are designated alcohol-free are for students (regardless of age) who commit to an alcohol-free lifestyle and want to live among others who have chosen the same.
+The commitment of all residents to maintain a substance-free environment forms the basis of this respectful and encouraging community.
+Floors that are designated substance-free are for students (regardless of age) who commit to an substance-free lifestyle and want to live among others who have chosen the same.

 Quieter Lifestyles Floor

 Shhh-ure bet, you can request to live on a Quieter Lifestyle Floor if you prefer to live in an environment with less noise.
 Evening quiet hours are observed in every residence, but we understand that some students want a little bit less noise than others.

 *Please Note that there is no additional cost to live on any of the above floors and their availability is based on demand.